 2. Closing Costs

 These are expenses over and above the sales price.
-You’re basically paying for the parasites you can’t shake from your mortgage, like title insurance; appraisal, attorney, and title fees; recording fees; and so on.
+You’re basically paying for the parasites you can’t shake from your mortgage, like title insurance (including appraisal), attorney, title fees, recording fees, and so on.

 Closing costs vary from state to state.
 New York has some of the highest.